-As in all other 16bit versions, the Amiga graphics here do not give a great impression, especially when speed comes in.
-Surely (and much like the Test Drive series) you will not get the feeling of driving at 200mph with a McLaren, still though is a great simulation in all other terms.
-Cars are nicely designed, and handled well on tracks.
-Cockpits aren't quite as detailed (well the Test Drive series offer pretty impressive car-interiors though).
-Some other graphics details, such as the black smoke when blowing your tires, or when nudge the car in front of you too hard, your hood crumples and he spins out in a full 360 leave a really nice touch here.
-The Amiga version runs also in 16 colors during racing but with up to 32 colors in main-menu and static screens (in contrast to the other versions which run totally in 16 colors).
-Note that the Apple IIGS version runs smoother here when racing, and it's more playable.As far as the sound, it does a great job, offering sampled engine throttles and the like.
+GRAPHICS / SOUND As in all other 16bit versions, the Amiga graphics do not give a great impression, especially when speed comes in.
+Surely (and much like the Test Drive series) you will not get the feeling of driving at 200mph with a McLaren, but the game is a great simulation in all other terms.
+The cars are nicely designed and handled well on tracks.
+The dashboards aren't quite as detailed (well the Test Drive series offer pretty impressive car-interiors though).
+Some other visual details, such as the black smoke when pushing your tires or when nudging too hard an opponent, your hood crumples and the opponent spins out in a full 360 degrees with a really nice effect.
+The Amiga version runs also in 16 colors during racing but with up to 32 colors on the main-menu and static screens (in contrast to the other versions that run in 16 colors).
+Note that the Apple IIGS version runs smoother when racing and it's more playable.As far as the sound, it does a great job, offering sampled engine throttles and the like.
 Of course there are several menu tunes as well.